git/git.github.io/rev_news/drafts/edition-108.md

   have been made where you can build release notes from your commit messages based on Git notes and trailers in multiple formats: console, AsciiDoc, Markdown, and HTML.
 Includes automatic calculation of your next version and automatic tagging.
++ [LearnGit.io](https://learngit.io) is an upcoming resource for learning Git using videos with motion graphics.
+The project is by Jack Lot who posts Git videos on [The Modern Coder](https://www.youtube.com/@themoderncoder YouTube channel.
+Jack is looking for intermediate/advanced Git users for feedback.
+If interested email jack@learngit.io.
 + [git-cliff](https://git-cliff.org/) is a highly customizable changelog generator using regex-powered custom parsers that can generate changelog files for any Git repository which follows the [conventional commits](https://www.conventionalcommits.org/) specification.